Calendars, Time & Bugs: Y2K, Y2004, Y2038, Y2106, Y4K

 28 days * 13 months = 364 days per year

-Since the length of a year is 365.24 days, the 13th month would have 29 days except on leap year when it should have 30.
+Since the length of a real year on planet Earth is 365.24 days, the 13th month would have 29 days except on leap year when it

 The 13 month calendar would be better for anyone paid once or twice monthly.